 All FOKS students are required to purchase identification cards each school year.
 ID cards will be required for bus transportation, the cafeteria, and field trips.
-It is the responsibility of each student to maintain their identification card in good condition.
+It is the responsibility of each student to maintain his/her identification card in like-new condition.
 School ID is a part of the required uniform.